AntWalach/ProjectMorphology/README.md

-2.Erosion.
+2. Erosion.
 By an edge pixel of an image we mean a black pixel, one of its neighbors is a white pixel.
 The erosion operation first locates all edge pixels in an image and then sets them to white.
 The erosion effect can be seen below: